bootstrapworld/curriculum/lessons/Math/inequalities-collision/langs/en-us/slides.md

 ---
 {layout="Math Title Slide"}
-# Collision Detection - Distance and Inequality{style="font-size:36pt"}
+# Collision Detection - Distance and Inequality{style="font-size:30pt"}

 <!--
 To learn more about how to use PearDeck, and how to view the embedded links on these slides without going into present mode visit https://help.peardeck.com/en
 -->
+---
+{layout="Launch"}
+# Problem Decomposition Returns!

+Knowing how far apart our characters are is the first step.
+But in order to keep track of the score, we need to know when they are close enough to collide!

+"Problem Decomposition" is a powerful tool, which lets us break apart complex problems into simpler ones that we can solve, test, and then glue together into a complex solution.

 ---
 {layout="Launch"}
 # Problem Decomposition Returns!